zedlopez/ifm/Writing with Inform.md

 Two of the adjectives built into Inform are:

-- "visible" - the player can see this
+- `visible` - the player can see this
-- "touchable" - the player can touch this
+- `touchable` - the player can touch this

-So we can write descriptions such as "someone visible" or "a touchable container".
-We also have adjectives "invisible" and "untouchable", as might be expected.
+So we can write descriptions such as `someone visible` or `a touchable container`.
+We also have adjectives `invisible` and `untouchable`, as might be expected.
 The visibility adjectives are particularly useful because the following is likely to go wrong:

 	if Helen is in a dark room, ...

-This tests whether the room is dark, of itself; Helen may in fact be able to see by means of a torch, but the room is still "dark".
+This tests whether the room is dark, of itself; Helen may in fact be able to see by means of a torch, but the room is still `dark`.

 We can also talk about what other people can see and touch: